 When it comes to finding the best cross trainer, it doesn’t get much better than the Hammer Crosstech XTR.
 It’s affordable, durable and blows the competition away.

-The reason that this model is second on our list is that it costs more than the previously listed Hammer.
+The reason that this Reebok cross trainer is second on our list is that it costs more than the previously listed Hammer.

-- 32 resistance levels allow you to gradually and effectively increase strength.
+- Large range of resistance levels allow you to gradually and effectively increase strength.

-- 12 preset workout programs are included, which is a nice addition.
+- 12 preset workout programs are included, helping to vary your workouts.

 - Transport wheels allow you to easily move this model from one room to the other.

-Would really stands out with this machine is the electronic resistance levels (32 in total), and the LCD computer.
+What really stands out with this machine is the electronic resistance levels, and the LCD computer.
 The computer allows you to see:

 Features and Specs